gabycb/Hackathon26_TeamRubiconProject/README.md

 ---

 ## What is DROP?
-**DROP** is our submission for the *Microsoft dev hackathon*.
+**DROP** is our submission for the [Microsoft AI Dev Days hackathon](https://developer.microsoft.com/en-us/reactor/events/26647/).
 It includes a multi-agent system and Azure services to help disaster responders plan.
 Based on information from [Team Rubicon](https://teamrubiconusa.org/), a nonprofit dedicated to disaster response and recovery, we built a system to reduce their time spent doing manual tasks when deciding which personnel and resources are necessary in a disaster response.

 DROP automates disaster response mission planning for Team Rubicon operators.
 A mission planner describes a disaster event — or pastes a FEMA declaration — and DROP's multi-agent AI pipeline produces a complete, field-ready plan **in minutes**.
 DROP was built using Azure services including Azure OpenAI, and it accomplishes our mission to automate and improve disaster response operations for real impact by working with Team Rubicon (TR).